Cancro29/NETHERCAP/README.md

 - OLED support : Display status.
 Currently only capable of showing in 64x48 resolution.

 ## How to use
-- Flash the .bin file using your favorite flasher.
+- Flash the .bin file using your favorite flasher.For ESP-32 build, please read readme first.
 - Connect to "NETHERCAP" Access Point.
 - Wait for captive portal to appear or access 192.168.4.1 on your browser.